LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 When using permission boundaries, the resulting permission set that is allowed is known as *effective permissions*.
 IN the example above, the effective permissions would be S3 access, even though the administrator policy was applied.

+### Multi-Factor Authentication (MFA)

+AWS multi-factor authentication (MFA) is a best practice that requires a second authentication factor in addition to user name and password sign-in credentials.
+You can enable MFA at the AWS account level for root and IAM users you have created in your account.

+AWS Supports the following devices:

+- Virtual MFA Device (e.g. app installed on your phone)
+- U2F Key fob (e.g. a Yubi key)
+- Hardware Key fob (e.g. for use with the GovCloud)

+Enabling MFA delete on resources prevents destructive operations from occurring, such as:

+- Permanently deleting an object version in S3
+- Suspending versioning on an s3 bucket

+*Note: Only the bucket owner (i.e. the root account) can enable disable MFA delete.*

+#### MFA & IAM Conditions

+You can force the use of MFA as part of an IAM condition `aws:MultiFactorAuthPresent` which has a value of `true/false`.
+This forces users to have previously authenticated via MFA in order to perform actions using an IAM Role.

+You can restrict access to an IAM role within a specified time of the MFA being granted using `aws:MultiFactorAuthAge` which has a value of the number of seconds `300`.

+### IAM Credentials Report

+You can generate and download a credential report that lists all users in your account and the status of their various credentials, including passwords, access keys, and MFA devices.

+The credentials report helps with compliance.

 ## Access Management in Amazon S3